LaChatterie/Verger/VERGER-README.md

 Verger maintains the core functionality of Cherry Studio while adding:

 - Default configuration only with best uncensored models that do no route via China, including European options.
-- English-only interface and prompts
+- English-only defaults and prompts
 - Disabled Sentry error reporting for improved privacy

 ## Build Configuration